Table of Contents

 Are microdeposits refunded or removed from the account?

-Yes, microdeposits are generally refunded from your account, usually a few days after they are deposited.
-One example might be if you receive two microdeposits, for $0.11 and $0.34.
-A few days after the deposits, the bank will generally withdraw the money, usually with one withdrawal transaction.
-In this case, it would be a withdrawal for $0.45.
-This means that the microdeposit process has no long-lasting effect on your overall balance.
+Yes, microdeposits are generally refunded from your account, usually a few days after they are deposited, with one withdrawal transaction.
+One example might be if you receive two microdeposits, one for $0.11 and the other for $0.34.
+In this case, the withdrawal would be for $0.45, meaning that the microdeposit process has no lasting effect on your overall balance.

 Do microdeposits affect my available balance or account status?

-Microdeposits don’t have a huge impact on your available balance, because of how small they are.
-You will see a very small increase in your available balance due to the microdeposits, but that will go away after a few days.
-That is because the bank that put the microdeposits into your account will also withdraw that money after a few days, leaving your account balance as if there had been no deposits.
+Microdeposits don’t have an impact on your available balance because of how small they are.
+You’ll see a very small increase in your available balance due to the microdeposits, but that will go away after a few days.
+That’s because the bank that put the microdeposits into your account will withdraw that money after a few days, leaving your account balance as before.

 What if I can’t locate or identify the microdeposit amounts?

 If you can’t locate or identify the microdeposit amounts, it may mean that there was a problem with the linking process.
-It’s possible that you had a typo or other error when inputting your routing and account numbers.
-Keep in mind also that it can take a couple days for these microdeposits to show up in your account.
-If it’s been a few days, you might try to restart the linking process or contact your bank’s or the third-party service’s customer service department.
+It’s possible that you made a typo or other error when inputting your routing and account numbers.
+Keep in mind that it can also take a couple days for these microdeposits to show up in your account, so if it’s been a few days, you might try to restart the linking process or contact your bank or the third-party service’s customer service department.

 Photo credit: iStock/SrdjanPav